launchdarkly-labs/ld-util/scripts/fallback-report/README.md

 - `project-key`: The LaunchDarkly project key to analyze
 - `environment-key`: The LaunchDarkly environment key to analyze
 - `--format`: Output format - `json` (default) or `markdown`
-- `--show-tags`: Include flag tags in the output (always included in JSON, optional for Markdown)
+- `--show-tags`: Include flag tags in markdown output (JSON always includes tags regardless of this flag)
 - `--filter-tags`: (Optional) Comma-separated list of tags to filter flags by.
-When set, `--show-tags` is automatically enabled
+When set with markdown format, `--show-tags` is automatically enabled

 ### Environment Variables